goharbor/harbor/docs/clair_offlinedata_guide.md

-## Guild for update clair offline data
+## Guild for update Clair offline data
 ### Summary

 In some case when user install harbor in an environment without internet access.
 Then Clair will not be able to fetch the latest vulnerability database.
 In this circumstance user need manfully update the Clair database.